bestinslot-xyz/brc20-proposals/README.md

 Since we are using EVM (with a different block time and a different data layer), we can easily use the DoS prevention methods that are used in other EVM chains.
 The easiest way to limit the maximum needed execution in a block is to set a block gas limit.

 The details of how the gas limit will work have not been finalized.
-We're considering  setting a per-byte gas limit for each operation.
+We currently set a 12000 per-byte gas limit for each operation.
 This way, we can limit the maximum possible gas used in a single block.

 Additionally, if a user wants to run an operation with more gas, they can pad spaces to the inscription to increase the allowed gas limit.
 This approach imposes a cost on potential DoS attacks, forcing attackers to fill several blocks to meaningfully impact indexing.
 Additionally, the cost of an attack will increase incrementally due to the open-market structure of the Bitcoin fee market.